sts10/sts10.github.io/_posts/2023-04-03-orchard-street-wordlists.markdown

 ## Licensing

-Currently, I'm licensing all of the lists under [a Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/), since that's what [Wikipedia's text is licensed under](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content).
-I'd prefer to use CC-BY-SA 4.0 if possible, but I'm not sure if that's technically legal.
+Currently, I'm licensing all of the lists under [a Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/), since that's what [Wikipedia's text is licensed under](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content).

 However, I admit that it may not be possible to copyright a list of alphabetical words, no matter their source or what manipulations I have performed on them beforehand.
 If this is the case, maybe I should use [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Again, I'm not a lawyer!